 All staff will report any incidents of aggression or violence (or near misses) directed to themselves to their line manager/Head of School immediately.
 This applies to violence from pupils, visitors, or other staff.
-Various members of staff have received Restraint Training.

 13. Smoking

 Smoking is not permitted anywhere on the school premises.